ASAKUSA WITH KIDS: WHERE TO EAT?

 Update ( especially relevant in peak seasons)!!!!

 During busy times, Hat Coffee can have wait times of 2-3 hours ( and even 1 hour for a take-out coffee!)
-For this reason, I highly recommend arriving the moment they open OR reserving a time slot on the Hat Coffee Asakusawebsite.
+For this reason, I highly recommend arriving the moment they open OR , even better, reserving a spot at Hat Coffee Asakusa here. *See here for my full list of what to book in advance for Japan (and by when.)*

 *Please note that there are two Hat Coffee locations – make sure you attend the correct branch after making your reservation.